matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 every bag that comes through, there is a bag that comes out.
 Maybe it has a label or it does not.

-And taking out the non-food bags, or keeping the non-food bags, is a filter.  it is analogous to filter.
+And keeping the non-food bags is a filter.
+It is analogous to filter.
 Is it food?
 We do not want it.
 If it is not food, we are going to keep it.
 So we may or may not have an input, depending on this predicate.

 And unbundling the pallets is like mapcat.
 There is some function that given a pallet, gives you a whole bunch of individual pieces of